YourOnly-One/content/content/techmagus/en-ph/c/testcases/webfont-test.md

 +++
-title = "@font-face Browser Support Test Page" description = "Does your browser support CSS2 @font-face rule?
+title = "@font-face browser support test page" description = "Does your browser support CSS2 @font-face rule?
 You can test it here!"                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary

 # DATE checked and correct